Proving Fault in a Connecticut Car Accident

 According to data from the Connecticut Crash Data Repository, there were 116,117 car accidents reported in Connecticut in 2016.
 As these statistics make clear, car crashes remain a serious public safety risk in our state.

-However, in many cases, establishing fault for an accident can be challenging.
+However, in many cases, establishing fault after an accident in Connecticut can be challenging.
 Car accident victims need to be ready since the opposing insurance company may try to deny their claim.

-Here, our West Hartford car accident attorneys explain what you need to prove fault in a Connecticut auto accident case.
+Here, our West Hartford, Connecticut car accident attorneys explain what you need to prove fault in a Connecticut auto accident case.

 Get Strong Supporting Evidence

-In some auto accident cases, fault will not be disputed.
-Often, the negligent driver will admit that the accident is their fault.
+In some Connecticut auto accident cases, fault will not be disputed.
+Often, the negligent driver will admit fault.
 In other car accident claims, fault will not be so clear.
 Some drivers may even lie about their role in causing a crash.

-If a dispute arises over who is at fault for your accident, you need strong supporting evidence that will back up your side of the story.
-This is why it is so important to get a qualified attorney by your side as soon as possible after a crash.
-Your attorney will be able to immediately investigate the accident, gathering and securing all of the evidence that is relevant in your case.
+If a dispute arises over who is at fault for your Connecticut auto accident, you need strong supporting evidence that will back up your side of the story in order to recover fair compensation for property damage, medical expenses, and more.
+This is why it is so important to get a qualified Connecticut auto accident attorney by your side as soon as possible after a crash.

-Some common forms of evidence that are used to prove fault includes:
+Some common forms of evidence that are used to determine fault includes:

 - Photographs of the accident scene;